7800-devtools/dmf2asm/README.txt

  Second, dmf2asm will check if all of the pattern data only has rests on the odd-numbered beats.
-If this is true, all patterns will be squeezed by dropping those odd beat resets and adjusting the tick rate appropriately.
+If this is true, all patterns will be squeezed by dropping those odd beat resets and adjusting the tick rates appropriately.
  This squeezing is repeated until the DMF data can be squeezed no more.

  Each song can be run with a different priority value, which will determine